 If you're the mom of a picky eater, join the club.
 Here are five things only you and other moms like you will understand:

-2. You keep a very small number of meals on regular rotation -- She'll eat mac-n-cheese with hot dogs?
+She'll eat mac-n-cheese with hot dogs?
 Chicken nuggets and canned corn?
 Mashed potatoes with a ton of butter and salt?
 Sold!
 Why fight the tide?
 There are some times when you're ready to battle over the pork chops, but most days, it's the same five things to eat over and over, like Groundhog Day.
 It's been so long since you had an adult meal that you're ready to give away all your non-plastic plates.

-3. Restaurants are not your friends -- If you ever do eat at a restaurant, you have to plan it apart from your kid or else you're forced to choose a place that you know won't start an epic meltdown.
+If you ever do eat at a restaurant, you have to plan it apart from your kid or else you're forced to choose a place that you know won't start an epic meltdown.
 Is there a happy compromise?
 If so, consider yourself lucky.
 Most of the time, picky eaters aren't just picky at home.

-4. You're a short-order cook -- Yes, you planned a nice meal of chicken piccata and new potatoes with a balsamic reduction and a side salad, but don't forget to microwave the chicken pot pie for the little commandant, or else you'll never hear the end of it.
+Yes, you planned a nice meal of chicken piccata and new potatoes with a balsamic reduction and a side salad, but don't forget to microwave the chicken pot pie for the little commandant, or else you'll never hear the end of it.
 Tired of treating your meal times like a restaurant selection?
 Maybe you're happy to cook endless options to avoid the tantrum of the century.
 Either way, until your picky eater grows out of this phase, keep lots of food options on hand and make pre-meal prep your new go-to strategy.

-5. It seems like there's more food on the plate after the meal than before it -- How your picky eater seems to get more food onto the plate than you gave him is a mystery.
+How your picky eater seems to get more food onto the plate than you gave him is a mystery.
 However, it's most likely the result of the chewing-spitting-right-back-out process.
 Tired of the games?
 Consider yourself lucky.
 At least he's not spitting it into his napkin for you to find later!

 Living with a picky eater is (usually) only temporary, so keep fighting the good fight!
 The more opportunities you have to get at least a taste in that little mouth, the better the chances are that exposure will help down the road when the food is introduced.
 Pick your battles and don't give up.